On-Demand: Healing Emotional Abuse: Breaking Free from the Trauma Bond - 6 CEUs

 - "Dr. Beaton's energy kept my attention.
 I can't wait to go back and go through the slides, handouts, and videos!” - A.P., LPC

 6 Core or Related CE Clock Hours:

-- Counselors: This workshop was originally approved for 6 core CE hours through the Licensed Professional Counselors Association (LPCA) of Georgia, approval #2020-12-02-234AW; this workshop now counts as Related Hours per Georgia Composite Board Rule 135-9-.01.
+- Counselors: This workshop was previously approved for 6 Core CE hours through the Licensed Professional Counselors Association (LPCA) of Georgia, approval #2020-12-02-234AW.

-- Social Workers: This workshop was originally approved for 6 core CE hours through Georgia Society for Clinical Social Work, approval #091920; this workshop now counts as Related Hours per Georgia Composite Board Rule 135-9-.01.
+- Social Workers: This workshop was previously approved for 6 Core CE hours through the Georgia Society for Clinical Social Work, approval #091920.

 - Georgia Social Workers: This workshop satisfies 6 "Core Hours" as an "on-demand/asynchronous" course.
 For more details about "On-Demand" hours, please see the blue highlighted section below.

 - Licensed in another state?
 Please see the yellow highlighted section below.*

 - Marriage and Family Therapists: This workshop is approved for 6 CE hours through the Georgia Association for Marriage and Family Therapy, approval #130-2020.